multitudes/Ray-Tracing-in-One-Weekend-in-C/README.md

 }
 ```

 As part of the camera we have function ray_color that uses a lerp function to blend the colors of the sky and the ground effectively creating a soft gradient.
 A lerp is

 $$
-blendedValue=(1−a)⋅startValue+a⋅endValue,
+blendedValue = (1 - a) \cdot startValue + a \cdot endValue
 $$

 with `a` going from zero to one.
 When we normalize the vector we get a value between -1 and 1.
 We can then scale it to 0 and 1.
 ```c
 t_color ray_color(const t_ray *r)